AlbertAZ1992/react-simple-clamp/README.md

 # react-simple-clamp

-React clamping component, both text and html content support
+React clamping component, supporting both text and html inline content.

 ## Features

-- both text and html inline content can be clamped
+- both text and html inline content can be clamped.
-- configure only with max height and or max lines
+- configure only with max height and or max lines.
+- customizable expand(read more) and or collapse(read less) options.
-- customizable ellipsis
+- customizable ellipsis.

 ## Usage